novuhq/novu/docs/docs/overview/introduction.md

 As developers, we tend to create abstractions.
 However with growing number of integrations, channels of communication that are sent become a burden on the team and are usually implemented hastily in a "just-make-it-work" mode.

 Novu provides a single API to manage all your customer communication.
-Do you need to add a new provider?
-Consider switching your email provider.
-When SendGrid goes down, do you fall back to mailgun?
-Don't worry, we've got you covered!
+With Novu, managing your customer communication is now easier than ever.
+Our powerful API allows you to seamlessly integrate multiple communication providers and switch between them effortlessly.

+So, whether your email provider is experiencing downtime or there's some other issues, you won't have to worry about losing contact with your customers.
+We'll make sure you're covered.
+Pinky promise!

+With Novu, you can focus on delivering the best experience to your customers, and leave the communication logistics to us.

 ## Community Driven